 What to do nearby: Treat yourself to a quality cup of joe at Exo Roast, the best coffee shop in Tucson.

 Update: As of 2023, Maynards only serves dinner.
 The restaurant closed in 2020 and reopened with a new menu.

 7. Original Guadalajara Grill

-As far as appetizers go, The Queso Fundido con Chorizo, is a delicious Mexican style fondue with Monchego & Jack Cheese, tomatoes, onions, mushrooms, & garlic.
-The standout dish here is the Taquitos con Papas – mashed garlic potatoes stuffed in corn tortillas and fried, served alongside rice, beans, guacamole, and sour cream.
+As far as appetizers go, The Queso Fundido con Chorizo, is a delicious Mexican style fondue with Manchego & Jack Cheese, tomatoes, onions, mushrooms, & garlic.
+The standout dish here is the Taquitos con Papas.
+This savory dish includes mashed garlic potatoes stuffed in corn tortillas and fried, served alongside rice, beans, guacamole, and sour cream.
 This is one hefty dish that will leave you satisfied.
-Of course, you cannot go wrong with good old fashioned fajitas either, whether it be chicken, shrimp, or veggies.
+Of course, you cannot go wrong with good old-fashioned fajitas either, whether it be chicken, shrimp, or veggies.
 A variety of combination deals and lunch specials can also be enjoyed.

 I recommend visiting the original location on Prince Rd. which is much better than the new location on Oracle.